shayanhooshmand/CFL/src/README.txt

 advanced pane.

 Credit for this default CFL goes to Michael Sipser's Theory of Computation textbook.
-(It is also a very lucid and in-depth textbook on the CS theory, so if you're looking for an enlightening read, check it out.)
+(It is also a very lucid and in-depth textbook on CS theory, so if you're looking for an enlightening read, check it out.)

 Have fun!